borvelt/oauth2-server/README.md

 You should just run `npm run dev` to run three command concurrently:
 * server files:
-    All of ts and pug files will transpile to js with ts-loader will pack with webpack.These codes are server side codes.
+    All of ts files will transpile to js with `ts-loader` will pack with `webpack`.These codes are server side codes.
+    Pug files will load with `pug-loader` , this files will pack with other codes, _AMAZING???_
 * public files:
-    Public files or client side code will pack with webpack and will transpile with babel-loader browser friendly js codes.So you feel free to write complex javascript codes.
+    Public files or client side code will pack with webpack and will transpile with babel-loader browser friendly js codes.
+So you feel free to write complex javascript codes.
 * nodemon:
   This used to serve server side code but have some features, one of featuers is watch files.I love it.